The Modern Theatre Is the Epic Theatre: Influences and Context

 Born in Augsburg, Bavaria (February 10, 1898), Bertolt Brecht's upbringing and involvement in the Marxist revolution was highly significant in shaping his ‘Epic Theatre’ conventions and techniques.
 Epic Theatre’ is known as the “umbrella phrase Brecht used to describe all the technical devices and methods of interpretation that contributed to the creation of an artistic socialist commentary and engaged the spectActor”.

-During his youth, Brecht studied at the University of Munich, majoring in medicine and he also worked in Augsburg as a medical assistant in a military hospital.
+During his youth, Brecht studied at LMU Munich, majoring in medicine and he also worked in Augsburg as a medical assistant in a military hospital.
 During the outbreak of the first World War, Brecht watched his own patients avidly enlist in the army which prompted him to become a radical opponent of war and the nationalistic attitudes associated with it.

-However, in 1926, with the launch of one of Brecht's earlier agitprop works, ‘A Mans A Man’, he had already established himself as a well-known playwright in the artistic world.
+However, in 1926, with the launch of one of Brecht's earlier agitprop works, ‘A Man's A Man’, he had already established himself as a well-known playwright in the artistic world.
 Brecht's prospective agitprop displays were informed by Hans Eisler's agitprop principles, as staging didactic and rapid events became the equivalent to offering a visceral radicalisation of the proletariat under totalitarian authority.

 As Brecht became more progressive, he developed himself into a multifaceted theatre practitioner, breaking apart from expressionistic trends as he started to experiment with new dramaturgical forms which ultimately set precedent for ‘The Modern Theatre’.
 Brecht's political voice was strengthened by the constitutional and social upheaval that he faced as a proletariat citizen during the time of war and post Hitlers uprising.
 This came with the emergence of opposing Marxist and Communist ideologies, particularly the influence of the dissident Karl Korsch and anti-Stalinist Walter Benjamin which prompted the emergence of Brecht's theory of aesthetics (guided by Korsch's Marxist dialectic) and set paradigm for his new theatrical presentation.
 However, Korsch didn't only have significant effect on Brecht's understanding of Marxian dialectics, but the Marxist concepts that were most beneficial for Brecht's practise were the same ideas that they shared in their understanding revolutionary practise.